armakuni/nodejs-intro-to-devops-workshop/README.md

 ## Overview

 This repository, is a nodejs introductory application to DevOps.
-It is a basic application that highlights the core princilples of DevOps.
+It is a basic application that highlights the core principles of DevOps.

 ## Technologies
 - Javascript (ES6+)